FIAF Cataloguing and Documentation Commission Workshop:

 Presentation of the course

-Photos, posters, press clippings, 3D objects, sheet music and many other materials are collected, catalogued, digitised and made accessible in and by filmarchives.
+Photos, posters, press clippings, 3D objects, sheet music and many other materials are collected, catalogued, digitized and made accessible in and by film archives.
 These diverse documents are commonly grouped under the term “film-related materials”.
 However, each of these types of materials requires a completely different approach in terms of collection, digitization, and also cataloguing, and most of all, requires specialised and trained archivists.
 In addition, these departments within the film institutions are usually staffed with fewer people than the film departments.

 With this workshop, the CDC would like to offer a place and framework in which precisely the specific issues of film-related materials can be discussed openly and experiences exchanged.
 After a successful workshop in Stockholm on cataloguing film related materials in 2023, we will broaden the scope and take the whole workflow from acquisition, preservation, cataloguing to access into consideration.
 We will also discuss oral history and immaterial film heritage.